JaysFreaky/nixos/README.md

 ---
 ## Breakdown
-The main flake.nix has your typical inputs/outputs declaration, as well as the setup package that is used for formatting/preparing/installing the system.
+The main flake.nix contains all your typical inputs/outputs, nixosConfigurations, some custom variables, as well as the setup package that is used for formatting/preparing/installing the system.

-Instead of your typical nixosConfiguration(s) being declared here, the /hosts directory is directly imported, which is where the declarations live.

 ### Hosts
 Inside /hosts:

-* default.nix is where all the typical systems/hostnames are declared.
-There are also some custom variables that are established, like: username, user's name, and which terminal/editor will be used.
-* common.nix is the base system configuration that is deployed with each system, alongside their specific configs.
+* common.nix is the base system configuration that is imported with each system, alongside their specific configs.
 Base programs, fonts, nix settings, users, etc are set here.
 * Each system will then have its own directory with their configuration file(s) inside of it.
 If swap was setup during install, there will also be a swap.nix file generated inside the deployed system's directory.

 ### Modules